-Combined with the cardiovascular system, the circulatory system helps fight disease, help the body maintain a normal body temperature, and provide the right chemical balance to provide the body’s homeostasis, or state of balance among all its systems.
+Combined with the cardiovascular system, the circulatory system helps fight off disease, helps the body maintain a normal body temperature, and provides the right chemical balance for the body to achieve homeostasis, or a state of stability among all its systems.

 The circulatory system consists of four major components:

 About the size of two adult hands held together, the heart rests near the center of the chest.
 Thanks to consistent pumping, the heart keeps the circulatory system working at all times.

 There are three layers of the heart wall.
 The epicardium is the heart wall’s outer layer, the myocardium is the middle — and muscular — layer, and the endocardium is the heart’s innermost layer.

 The four chambers play an important role in circulation.
 The atria receive blood from the veins, while the ventricles push blood out of the heart.
 Because the ventricles have to be much stronger to perform this pumping activity, their myocardial layers are thicker than those of the atria.

 The artery walls have three layers: tunica intima (inner), tunica media (middle), and tunica externa (outer).

 The middle layer is usually the thickest.
 It’s made up of smooth muscle that changes the size of the artery to regulate blood flow.